slape/python/README.md

-# This is a collection of python scripts
+# This is a collection of python scripts and easy command line games.